cablehead/vanilla/xx/notes.md

 ### ways to send:

 - pipe: blocks on send, can only have one recver
-- dealer: as soon as one is ready, give to that one, can have many recvers
+- dealer: one sender, many recvers
 - tee: when all are ready, give to all
 - broadcast: give to all that are ready
 - value: when set always ready, can broadcast updates